 An example of such a stock is Netflix (NFLX).
 Netflix operates with a capital structure that includes significant debt, which it uses to finance its original content production and global expansion.

-The EV/EBITDA ratio is valuable in assessing Netflix because it accounts for the company's debt in its valuation, providing a more comprehensive view of the company's value compared to traditional metrics like the P/E ratio.
+The EV/EBITDA ratio is valuable for assessing Netflix because it includes the company's debt, giving a fuller view of value than the P/E ratio.

 Since Netflix's earnings can be influenced by its debt levels and interest expenses, the EV/EBITDA ratio allows investors to compare Netflix's valuation more fairly against other companies in the media and entertainment industry that may have different capital structures.
 This ratio helps to focus on the core profitability of the company, excluding the effects of financing decisions.